ThomasGerstenberg/blatann/README.md

 \* I have not personally tested the nRF52840 compatibility for v0.2.x, only heard second-hand accounts of it working. v0.3+ has been tested with the nRF52840 USB Dongle

 When using the nRF52840, it should be flashed using the S132/SoftDevice v5 connectivity images.
 Both hex files and DFU packages are distributed by default with v4.1.1 of [pc-ble-driver](https://github.com/NordicSemiconductor/pc-ble-driver/releases/tag/v4.1.1) and is also bundled with `pc-ble-driver-py` install, allowing the Dev Kit and USB Dongle to be flashed.
 The devices can be updated using [nRF Connect Desktop App](https://www.nordicsemi.com/Software-and-Tools/Development-Tools/nRF-Connect-for-desktop)

 ### Roadmap

 - [ ] Documentation
-    - [ ] ReadTheDocs integration (started, needs refinement)
+    - [ ] ReadTheDocs integration (in progress)
     - [ ] Better type hinting
 - [ ] GAP
     - [X] BLE Enable parameters
     - [X] BLE Connection parameters (functional, needs some work)
     - [X] Advertising
     - [X] Data Length Extensions
-    - [ ] Scanning (functional, needs some refactoring)
+    - [X] Scanning
     - [ ] Documentation
 - [ ] SMP
     - [X] Encryption/Authentication process